Nateckert/cookiecutter-pypackage-rust-cross-platform-publish/README.rst

 Example Output
 --------------

-An exmple project made by this cookiecutter can be seen on github at mckaymatt/rust_pypi_example_.
+An exmple project made by this cookiecutter can be seen on github at rust_pypi_example_.
 In the example I wrote a cli in Python that interops via CFFI with a Rust binary.
-I used a tool called PyO3/setuptools-rust_ which enables setuptools to handle compiling just like it would with C.
+I used a tool called setuptools-rust_ which enables setuptools to handle compiling just like it would with C.

-The binary wheels can be seen on Pypi at pypi.python.org/pypi/rust-pypi-example_.
+The binary wheels can be seen on Pypi at pypi-rust-pypi-example_.
 You should be able to install the package on your platform with::

     pip install rust_pypi_example